rudyvdbrink/Surface_projection/README.md

 # Surface projection

-This repository contains matlab code to project 3D volumetric nifti images in 2mm isotropic MNI space (see example file in folder 'volumetric') to the HCP MMP surface, and extract values of each parcel in the Glasser atlas (see example.m for syntax).
+This repository contains matlab code to:
+ - Project 3D volumetric nifti images in 2mm isotropic MNI space (see example file in folder 'volumetric') to the HCP MMP surface
+ - Extract values of each parcel in the Glasser atlas
+ - Create null maps by spherical rotation
+ - Test spatial correlation between maps and compute p-values      that take into account the spatial auto correlation in the maps

+See example.m for syntax.

 This code will not run out of the box.
 You'll need: